michaelkellam/sql-interactive-display/README.md

 Due to my limited knowledges of GUI implementation, I did not quite understand how to allow scrolling through the table, so it fits the entire table into the frame.
 Again, this is not ideal for dealing with real large-scale databases, but for conveying its function, it works perfectly.

-One problem that I need to fix is that the input when adding a new row is that even if the primary key is auto incremented, it will still ask for an input for it, even though it doesn't effect the final output at all.
+One problem that I need to fix is that the input when adding a new row is that even if the primary key is auto incremented, it will still ask for an input for it, even though it doesn't affect the final output at all.
 It's not a program-breaking bug, but I still do plan to fix it.

 You may use/modify this code in any way you want.
 Credit to me is not required, but it is appreciated.